“¿Qué quiere para su desayuno?” she asked, inches from my face.

 I thought as quickly as I could, and managed to haltingly request a piece of toast.
 “Pan tostado, por favor.”
 It was the only breakfast food I could remember from Spanish class.
 It ended up being all I ate for breakfast for the next week.

-Each of the first few nights I spent in Bogotá I curled beneath the covers with a pounding headache.
 Trying to think and speak in another language was physically painful.
 Of the six Americans going through exchange student orientation that year, my Spanish was the worst of the bunch.

 Those first weeks I spoke like a four-year-old.
 It was excruciating, especially for someone who took pride in her communication skills.